Brown (knee) won't return from the PUP list this season after undergoing a second surgery, Todd Archer of ESPN.com reports.

 Brown didn't practice Tuesday due to an illness, Todd Archer of ESPN reports.

-Brown's illness isn't thought to be severe and, barring the ailment persists, he'll likely play Saturday against the Rams.
+Brown's illness isn't thought to be severe and, barring the ailment persisting, he'll likely play Saturday against the Rams.
 Brown saw a season-high 27 snaps in Saturday's wild-card win over the Seahawks after Allen Hurns (ankle) went down.
-He had just one reception, but the increased workload with Hurns out could mean Brown is in for another significant snap total Saturday.
+He had just one reception, but the increased workload with Hurns out could mean Brown will be assigned another significant snap total Saturday.